konvajs/site/source/docs/drag_and_drop/Drag_Events.md

-title: Drag and Drop Events
+title: HTML5 Canvas Drag and Drop Events
 ---

 To detect drag and drop events with Konva, we can use the `on()` method to